igapyon/blancoApexFormatter/README.md

 ## usage

 There is several way to use blancoApexFormatter.
-My currently recommendation is to use blancoApexFormatterCli. blancoApexFormatterCli provides Ant Task and command line interface.
+My currently recommendation is to use blancoApexFormatterPlugin. blancoApexFormatter provides Maven Plugin, Ant Task and command line interface.
 See below:

 ### Maven Plugin